+(Scroll down for paintings.)
 This healthcare painting series is dedicated to a remarkable social activist, and exceptional human being, Athena Smith Ford.
 At her young age, she mentored so many of us in the art of genuine listening and informed responding.
 Rest in peace, my dear friend.
 Pennsylvania Health Access Network, a consumer advocacy group Athena helped launch, set up a Memorial Fund in her name.
-The fund will support the work of grassroots advocates in PA who are fighting to expand and protect access to healthcare.
+The fund will support the work of grassroots advocates in PA who are working to expand and protect access to healthcare.
 Donations can be made here.
 Thank you.

 In 2008 when I took on the subject of accessing healthcare as my focus of “social inquiry,” I did not see the big picture.
 Healthcare reform had not yet passed.
 (The Affordable Care Act was passed in 2010 and not fully implemented until 2014)